test-IO/cirro-guides/src/pages/docs/jira_plugins/migration_to_cloud.md

 Support for Atlassian Server products **ends on Feb.
 15, 2024**. {% link href="https://www.atlassian.com/migration/assess/journey-to-cloud" target="_blank" %}Atlassian migration guide{% /link %} has detailed instructions on how to migrate from Server to Cloud.

-The Test IO Jira Server plugin provides an option to migrate data to the cloud and continue to use the Test IO Jira Cloud plugin.
+The Test IO Jira Server plugin **version 3.6.4** provides an option to migrate data to the cloud and continue to use the Test IO Jira Cloud plugin.

 ## Atlassian migration